 Cloth diaper covers come in all shapes, colors, fabrics and sizes.
 They are used to 'cover' up a cloth diaper and keep your baby's clothes dry.

 In (dire) Search Of... you might see this term used on for sale or trade boards when someone is in a hurry to find a particular item.
-A few popular cloth diaper trading forums are Diaper Swappers
+A popular cloth diaper trading forums is Diaper Swappers.

 Flat Diaper (flats)

 A "flat" refers to a diaper that is typically 27"x27" square.
 Flat diapers can also refer to the famous rectangular flats (no longer produced, but formerly made by Curity).
 Flat diapers can be folded many ways to accomodate different ages and shapes.
 Flats are very flexible and are generally considered a one-size cloth diaper.
 These are the diapers that our grandmothers used to diaper their children.
 They come in many different fabrics, including flannel, birdseye cotton, gauze and hemp, and have been staples in diapering for generations.
 Today, many parents purchase flat diapers to use as a nursing coverup, light-weight blanket, sun shield, pocket diaper insert or a burp cloth.
 These are the best diaper for traveling or camping as they can be easily washed out in the sink and hung to dry overnight.